-Oral and Maxillofacial Surgery/Dentistry
+Oral & Maxillofacial Surgery/Dentistry

-Jefferson's Department of Oral and Maxillofacial Surgery/Dentistry gives you access to some of the premier oral and maxillofacial surgeons in the Delaware Valley.
+We give you access to some of the premier oral and maxillofacial surgeons in the Delaware Valley.
 Our surgeons will explain what to expect before, during and after your procedure.
 We welcome questions and concerns at every stage of the process.

-Facial Pain Diagnosis and Management
+Facial Pain Diagnosis & Management